 The Company is authorized to issue 20,000,000 shares of preferred stock with such designations, voting and other rights and preferences as may be determined from time to time by the Board.
 The Company has designated 2,800,000 shares of its authorized preferred stock as Series A Preferred Stock.
-At March 31, 2023 and December 31, 2022, the Company had 2,778,111 shares of Series A Preferred Stock outstanding.
+At June 30, 2023 and December 31, 2022, the Company had 2,778,111 shares of Series A Preferred Stock outstanding.
 The par value of the Series A Preferred Stock is \$0.0001 per share.
 Each share of Series A Preferred Stock is convertible at the holder's option, at any time into the number of shares of Common Stock determined as of the date of conversion using a certain conversion formula that takes into account the amount of Liquidation Preference per share as adjusted for accrued but unpaid dividends, as described below.
-As of March 31, 2023, each outstanding share of Series A Preferred Stock was convertible into 0.0270 shares of Common Stock using this conversion formula.
-Accordingly, as of March 31, 2023, 74,884 shares of Common Stock were issuable upon conversion of the remaining 2,778,111 shares of Series A Preferred Stock.
+As of June 30, 2023, after taking into account the effect of the Reverse Stock Split, each outstanding share of Series A Preferred Stock was convertible into 0.00014 shares of Common Stock using this conversion formula.
+Accordingly, as of June 30, 2023, 384 shares of Common Stock were issuable upon conversion of 2,778,111 shares of outstanding Series A Preferred Stock.

 Holders of the Series A Preferred Stock are entitled to receive cumulative dividends at a rate per annum of 10% of the dollar amount of per share liquidation preference (plus accumulated but unpaid dividends, the "Series A Liquidation Preference") per share of Series A Preferred Stock, paid or accrued quarterly in arrears on the 15th day of each March, June, September and December.
-From the issue date through December 31, 2022, the amount of all accrued but unpaid dividends on the Series A Preferred Stock have been added to the Series A Liquidation Preference.
+From the issue date through June 30, 2023, the amount of all accrued but unpaid dividends on the Series A Preferred Stock have been added to the Series A Liquidation Preference.
 The Company shall add the amount of all accrued but unpaid dividends on each quarterly dividend payment date to the Series A Liquidation Preference, except to the extent the Company elects to make all or any portion of such payment in cash on or prior to the applicable dividend payment date, in which case, the amount of the accrued but unpaid dividends that is added to the Series A Liquidation Preference shall be reduced on a dollar-for-dollar basis by the amount of any such cash payment.
 The Company is not required to make any payment or allowance for unpaid dividends, whether or not in arrears, on converted shares of Series A Preferred Stock or for dividends on the shares of Common Stock issued upon conversion of such shares.
-The gross dividend accumulation for the three months ended March 31, 2023 and 2022 was \$1.0 million and \$0.9, respectively.
-As of March 31, 2023, the total accumulated but unpaid dividends on the Series A Preferred Stock since inception on July 12, 2017 was \$16.9 million.
-The per share average of cumulative preferred dividends for the three months ended March 31, 2023 and \$0.3, respectively.
+The gross dividend accumulation for the three and six months ended June 30, 2023 was \$1.0 million and \$1.9 million, respectively.
+The gross dividend accumulation for the three and six months ended June 30, 2022 was \$0.9 million and \$1.7 million, respectively.
+As of June 30, 2023, the total accumulated but unpaid dividends on the Series A Preferred Stock since inception on July 12, 2017 was \$17.8 million.
+The per share average of cumulative preferred dividends for the three and six months ended June 30, 2023 was \$0.3 and \$0.7, respectively.
+The per share average of cumulative preferred dividends for the three and six months ended June 30, 2022 was \$0.3 and \$0.6, respectively.